 Medicare Advantage combines your Medicare Part A and Medicare Part B benefits into one plan.
 The benefits included with Medicare Part C will typically have your Part D prescription drug coverage and benefits not included by Original Medicare, such as dental, vision, and hearing services.

-Medicare Advantage plans are required to cover the same benefits as Original Medicare but are allowed to have coverage that exceeds that of Orignal Medicare.
+Medicare Advantage plans cover the same benefits as Original Medicare but can have coverage that exceeds that of Orignal Medicare.
 The Medicare services through the Centers for Medicare and Medicaid Services contract private insurance companies to administer Medicare Part C plans.

 These plans have vastly different costs and benefits.
 Working with a licensed insurance broker to review the Medicare Advantage plan’s benefits before enrolling is wise.